dynamid/demo-mapreduce/README.md

 Also contains:
 >  input-text/
->  ├── a-tale-of-two-cities_clean_short.txt
->  ├── a-tale-of-two-cities_clean.txt
 >  ├── a-tale-of-two-cities.txt
->  └── clean.sh
+>  └── a-tale-of-two-cities_short.txt

-. clean.sh --> was used in the process of generating the "clean" version
-. the "clean_short" version is one that has been created so the "simple-mapreduce" can process it.
+. the "short" version is one that has been created so that "simple-mapreduce" can process it.
 Otherwise the query string is too long.